 The movie plays out its minimalist tale in a gloriously idyllic setting.
 Survivors of a sea battle, an American Navy pilot (Lee Marvin) and a Japanese Navy Captain Kuroda (Toshiro Mifune) find themselves alone and almost weaponless, facing each other on a beautiful but harsh Pacific isle with no fresh water.
 As neither combatant has the desire to kill the other they quit their initial duel to the death, and after a period of hostility begin to work as a survival team.
 The language barrier leads to a lot of shouting and crossed signals, but eventually they begin the construction of a seaworthy bamboo raft.

 The film at all times presents a first person, you-are-there realism.
 There’s no preamble explaining how they got there; we start with Marvin already on the island, and Mifune realizing he’s arrived when he finds a deflated life raft.
 The camera shows details usually skipped in other movies, such as the combatants/comrades’ effort to break through the reef surf in a handmade bamboo boat.
 It really is the two actors out there, and we get to reflect on how tough the filming must have been.
-It all plays out in staggeringly beautiful island locations, which of course bring forth notions of a Garden of Eden spoiled by dudes with bad ‘tudes.
+It all plays out in staggeringly beautiful island locations that evoke notions of a Garden of Eden spoiled by dudes with bad ‘tudes.
 The two stars are convincingly weather-beaten and sunburned.
 Mifune manages to keep his tattered uniform in fairly good shape.
 When covered in mud Marvin looks like a wooden figurehead on an old ship.

 Boorman’s cut ends Hell in the Pacific with a low-key, enigmatic finish that returns the show to it’s art-film roots.
 But it was only seen that way in France.
 For other markets including America, producer Henry G. Saperstein (sample product, Frankenstein Conquers the World) confected a more conventionally cynical ending, without Boorman’s knowledge.
 Rather than present one of the endings as an extra, Kino allows the viewer to see the whole movie either way.